junxit/us-congress-code/title-10/chapter-47/sec-824a.md

 section: 824a
 ---

 # § 824a.
-Art 24a.
+Art.
+24a.
 Special trial counsel

 - **(a)** *Detail of Special Trial Counsel.—* Each Secretary concerned shall promulgate regulations for the detail of commissioned officers to serve as special trial counsel.
 - **(b)** *Qualifications.—* A special trial counsel shall be a commissioned officer who—